friedmanroy/HI-generation/README.md

 $$p\_x(x|z)=p\_y\left(f\_\theta(x,z)\right)\cdot |\text{det}\frac{\partial f\_\theta(x,z)}{\partial x}|$$

 In practice, the way to do this is by changing the layers inside Glow so that they receive $z$ as an input as well.
 Our approach was similar to that of [SRFlow](https://arxiv.org/pdf/2006.14200v2.pdf),  with a few modifications.
 By changing the actnorm layer and the affine coupling layers into conditional versions, we allow for conditional information to enter the normalizing flow, as seen below:

 ![Conditioning](assets/conditionality.png)

+Essentially, instead of actnorm a learnable affine transformation is learned with $z$ as the input, and in affine coupling the learned function receives $z$ as an additional input.

+Changing the architecture in this way makes it possible to learn a parameterized function of the conditional variables